Deep Dive: MercadoLibre ($MELI)

 The P&L tells you two truths at once:

-The model works at scale: revenue base and operating profit exist in the same sentence.
+The model works at scale: Revenue base and operating profit exist in the same sentence.

 Atomic Take: The income statement is strong enough to fund reinvestment, but noisy enough to keep the valuation debate permanently active.

 The current market cap is around $102bn.
-On Q3’25 GAAP net income annualized ($421m × 4), that implies:
+Let’s do the napkin math on Q3’25 GAAP net income annualized ($421m × 4):

-~61× Q3’25 net income run-rate P/E (differs from TTM/forward P/E)
+~61× Q3’25 net income run-rate P/E. (This differs from TTM/forward P/E).

 ~35× annualized Q3’25 GAAP operating income ($724m × 4).